Inheriting Real Estate: 5 Situations You May Encounter

 Wallpaper, shag carpet, popcorn ceilings.
-Let’s face it, some homes owned by our senior family members are a little out of date.
-This means a lot of work needs to happen before you want to live in the home.
+Let’s face it; some homes are outdated.
 In cases like this, it’s not uncommon for a decedent’s real estate to be sold and the proceeds used to pay off the mortgage.
-However, a sale could take many months or years and, during this period, mortgage payments and taxes can continue to accrue and accumulate.
+However, a sale could take months or years while mortgage payments and taxes continue to accrue and accumulate.
 Maybe it is worth keeping the home after all?

 Consider the costs of home renovation.
 In some states, depending on the project scope, of course, home renovations can cost as little as $5,500.
 Again that’s a home renovation, not a room renovation.

 Before writing off an out-of-date home, think about its potential and overall value.
 By taking the time to make home improvements, you're increasing the home equity, which means more money in your pocket.

 Inheriting a large home that’s too much upkeep?